Enthusiast Gaming will be the first game media and influencer company on Nasdaq

 Montgomery was previously CEO of Canucks Sports and Entertainment, and he was also president of conglomerate Tuckamore Capital Management.

-Enthusiast Gaming invested $1.5 million via a convertible note into Addicting Games, which draws more than 10 million players a month to its simple casual games on web and mobile devices.
-Through the various deals, Enthusiast Gaming has accumulated debt of $29 million.
+Enthusiast Gaming invested $1.5 million via a convertible note into Addicting Games, which draws more than 10 million players a month to its simple casual games on the web and mobile devices.
+Through the various deals, Enthusiast Gaming has accumulated a debt of $29 million.

 But Montgomery pointed out that the debt doesn’t start maturing until the end of 2022.
 In the meantime, Enthusiast Gaming is considering whether it will tap additional public market funds to either pay down debt or make additional deals.
 The company’s market value is around $138 million.